 After waiving 2019-20 school year assessments required by the Every Student Succeeds Act (ESSA), the Biden administration on Feb.
 22 ordered that states must administer federally required standardized end-of-year tests in March and April, but schools won’t be held accountable for the results.

-The U.S. Department of Education’s guidance for the 2020-21 school year resumes interim Measure of Academic Progress (MAP) assessments but allows states to offer shorter, remote, or delayed versions of the exams.
+The U.S. Department of Education’s guidance for the 2020-21 school year does allows states to offer shorter, remote, or delayed versions of the exams but several states have submitted testing wavers.

 Georgia Gov. Brian Kemp and state School Superintendent Richard Woods in February were denied a requested suspension of standardized testing by the U.S. Department of Education.
 The decision “shows the continued disconnect between Washington, D.C., and the realities of the classroom,” Woods said.